Get to Know Me

 I have experience working in education-based support services as a school-contracted counselor.
 There I aided families to help schools and teachers meet students' individualized academic, social, and behavioral goals, including helping families navigate the IEP process.
 I have training and experience in Cognitive Behavioral Therapy (CBT) and am nationally certified in Trauma-Focused Cognitive Behavioral Therapy.
 I am certified in Positive Discipline therapy and integrate parent/caregiver coaching into my work with children.
 I utilize art, play, music, and biblio therapy into my work with youth and utilize a holistic approach by incorporating mindfulness and healthy lifestyle modification into treatment.
 I also serve on the Board of Directors for the California Association of Marriage and Family Therapists, San Diego chapter.

-To accommodate my clients, I offer flexible appointment times during the morning, evening, and on weekends.
 My office is centrally located in Bankers Hill, just west of Balboa Park and north of Downtown.

 - ADHD - Attention-Deficit Hyperactivity Disorder